aws-solutions-library-samples/guidance-for-continuous-data-migration-from-apache-cassandra-to-amazon-keyspaces/README.md

 "datastax-java-driver.basic.contact-points": “<CassandraNode-One IP Address>:9042"
 ```

-14. Now create Amazon MSK connector for Cassandra database by using below command.
+14. Now create `Amazon MSK connector for Cassandra database` by using below command.

 ```
 aws kafkaconnect create-connector --cli-input-json file://msk-cassandra-connector.json
 ```

-15. Now you have Amazon MSK cluster with two MSK connect connectors (one for Apache Cassandra and another one for Amazon keyspaces) ready to make dual writes.
+15. Now you have Amazon MSK cluster with `two MSK connect connectors (one for Apache Cassandra and another one for Amazon keyspaces)` ready to make dual writes.

-Connect to commandline of Kafka client EC2 instance “msk-ks-cass-KafkaClientInstance” using EC2 Instance connect and set below environment variables.
+Connect to commandline of Kafka client EC2 instance `msk-ks-cass-KafkaClientInstance` using EC2 Instance connect and set below environment variables.

 ```